ThrillStays

 The board you ride makes an enormous difference on a multi-day tour.
 Here is what to look for:

 Length: 12’6” to 14’ for touring.
-Longer boards are faster and track better (go straighter) but are harder to turn and less maneuverable.
+Longer boards are faster and track better but are harder to turn.

 Width: 30-32 inches for touring.
 Narrower is faster but less stable.
-If you are new to SUP, stay at 31-32 inches.
+New paddlers should stay at 31-32 inches.

 Inflatable vs. rigid: For travel, inflatable boards are the clear winner.
-They pack into a backpack, can be checked on flights, and are nearly as fast as rigid boards in the latest generation.
-The Starboard Touring Zen, Red Paddle Co Voyager, and Bluefin Cruise Carbon are all excellent touring inflatables in 2026.
+They pack into a backpack, can be checked on flights, and the latest generation is nearly as fast as rigid boards.
+The Red Paddle Co Voyager 12’6” (£1,049 / approx. $1,300), Starboard Touring Zen 14’0”, and Bluefin Cruise Carbon are all excellent touring inflatables for 2026.
+Red Equipment lists current pricing and specs.
+For a full side-by-side breakdown of inflatable boards across touring, all-round, and budget categories, see our 2026 guide to the best inflatable SUPs for travel.

 Deck attachments: Bungee cords, D-rings, and tie-down points for securing dry bags and gear.
 More attachment points mean more flexibility in loading.

 Volume: Should be at least 2x your body weight in kilograms plus the weight of your gear.
-For a 80 kg paddler with 15 kg of gear, you want at least 190 liters of volume, ideally more.
+For an 80 kg paddler with 15 kg of gear, you want at least 190 liters of volume.

-Efficient technique is the difference between covering 25 km comfortably and being destroyed by noon.
-Key principles:
+Efficient technique is the difference between covering 25 km comfortably and being destroyed by noon:

-Engage your core, not your arms.
-The power in a paddle stroke comes from rotating your torso, not pulling with your arms.
+1. Engage your core, not your arms.
+Power comes from rotating your torso.
 If your arms are tired, you are paddling wrong.

-Paddle on one side for 3-5 strokes, then switch.
-Do not J-stroke or sweep constantly to stay straight.
-Put in 3-5 clean forward strokes on one side, then switch.
+2. Paddle on one side for 3-5 strokes, then switch.
 A longer board with a touring fin will track well enough to go straight for 3-5 strokes.

-Maintain a high cadence.
-Short, frequent strokes are more efficient than long, slow ones.
-Aim for 40-50 strokes per minute.
+3. Maintain a high cadence.
+Short, frequent strokes (40-50 per minute) are more efficient than long, slow ones.

-Stand slightly behind center.
-On a loaded touring board, your weight position affects speed and stability.
-Standing slightly behind the center handle lifts the nose and helps the board cut through chop.
+4. Stand slightly behind center.
+On a loaded touring board, this lifts the nose and helps the board cut through chop.

-Use the wind.
+5. Use the wind.
 A following wind is free speed.
-An inflatable SUP loaded with gear can sail downwind at a surprising pace.
-A headwind is exhausting.
-Plan your route so you paddle into the wind in the morning (when it is usually lighter) and have the wind behind you in the afternoon.
+Plan your route so you paddle into the wind in the morning (usually lighter) and have it behind you in the afternoon.

-Take breaks.
-On a multi-day tour, take a 10-minute break every 90 minutes.
-Stretch your back, hydrate, and eat a snack.
-Trying to power through without breaks leads to fatigue and injury.
+6. Take breaks.
+Take a 10-minute break every 90 minutes on a multi-day tour.
+Stretch your back, hydrate, eat a snack.

 Planning Your First Multi-Day SUP Tour

-If you have never done a multi-day SUP tour, here is my recommended approach:
+If you have never done a multi-day SUP tour, here is the recommended approach:

-Start with a 2-day overnight trip.
-Choose a flat-water destination (a lake, a calm river, or a sheltered coast) with a distance of 15-25 km total.
-Camp one night, paddle back the next day.
-This lets you test your packing system, your fitness, and your comfort level on the board without committing to a week-long expedition.
+1. Start with a 2-day overnight trip.
+Choose a flat-water destination with 15-25 km total distance.
+This lets you test your packing system, fitness, and board comfort before committing to a week-long expedition.

-Practice loading and unloading your board.
+2. Practice loading your board.
 A loaded touring SUP handles differently than an unloaded one.
-Practice paddling with weight on the board before your trip.

-Waterproof everything.
+3. Waterproof everything.
 Assume you will fall in.
-Assume your board will flip.
-Pack everything in dry bags, including your sleeping bag, clothes, and electronics.
+Pack everything in dry bags, including your sleeping bag.
 A wet sleeping bag on night one of a three-day tour is a trip-ender.
+The Earth Pak Waterproof Dry Bag (Wirecutter pick) is the standard — roll the top three times and it floats independently if it goes overboard.

-Check the weather obsessively.
-Wind is the SUP tourer’s primary concern.
+4. Check the weather obsessively.
 Anything over 15 knots makes paddling on open water difficult and potentially dangerous.
-Plan your route with wind shelters and be prepared to wait out bad weather.

-- Yukon River Quest (Canada): 740 km from Whitehorse to Dawson City.
+• Yukon River Quest (Canada): 740 km from Whitehorse to Dawson City.
 The world’s longest paddling race, open to SUPs.
-Free entry but self-supported.
+Self-supported.

 These events often sell out months in advance, so plan accordingly.